MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/github.md

     * Delete the mini Rails apps, except if you did something cool with them, like nesting comments in Reddit.
 * Rename the repos that you keep.
     * Give them enticing descriptions and useful ReadMe's.
-    * If your code is crowded with lines you'd commented out while trying something different, make sure to remove those.
+    * Make sure to remove all lines of code that you'd commented out.
     * Do this in your browser so that their last commit is from you and not 'App Academy Student'.

 ## Cool Repos to Keep